Rijeka Gateway: History

 On 30 December 2020, the management board of the Port of Rijeka Authority annulled the procedure for granting a concession at the Zagreb Deep Sea container terminal, just a day before the deadline for selecting the best offer.
 The Port Authority announced the annulment of the public tender with a brief announcement of a new tender.
 The tender was allegedly annulled due to pressure from the EU, which co-finances many projects on the Rijeka transport route.

 On March 22, 2021, the Port of Rijeka Authority announced a new tender for a concession for the Zagreb Deep Sea with a container terminal estimated at HRK 20.5 billion.
 The competition was slightly modified from the last, but without restrictions for Chinese companies.

-On May 10, 2021, a consortium consisting of APM Terminals, a subsidiary of the largest container shipping company A.P.
-Moller-Maersk and Enna Logic, a Croatian logistics company operating within the PPD Group, applied for a repeated tender for the Zagreb pier.
+On May 10, 2021, a consortium consisting of APM Terminals, a subsidiary of the largest container shipping company Maersk and Enna Logic, a Croatian logistics company operating within the PPD Group, applied for a repeated tender for the Zagreb pier.
 APM Terminals and Enna Logic offered a turnover of one million TEUs in the first two years of operation of the terminal and a turnover of at least 500 thousand TEUs, in each of the next at least eight years of operation.
 On June 25, 2021, the Managing Board of the Port of Rijeka Authority has made a decision on the award of the concession to APM Terminals BV and Enna Logic d.o.o.

 The new tender also included a concession for a period of 50 years, with the obligation of the concessionaire to build the second phase of the terminal within ten years at the latest.
 In addition to the construction of an additional 280 meters of shoreline, the concessionaire has the obligation to fully equip the terminal, from infrastructure such as water supply, drainage, electricity and telecommunications, through buildings and operating areas, to coastal container bridges and cranes and all other equipment needed for the terminal.
 That the terminal should be operational within about two and a half years from the signing of the concession agreement.
-This deadline coincides with the deadline for the completion of works on the access road D-403, which is, by the way, an integral part of the project of the new container terminal and without which the Zagreb coast cannot obtain a use permit.
+This deadline coincides with the deadline for the completion of works on the access road D403, which is, by the way, an integral part of the project of the new container terminal and without which the Zagreb coast cannot obtain a use permit.

 On November 5, 2021, a concession agreement was signed for the Zagreb Deep Sea container terminal between Denis Vukorepa, director of the Port Authority of Rijeka, and representatives of the concessionaire, Morten Engelstoft, CEO of APM Terminals and Pavao Vujnovac, president of Energija Naturalis Group.
-The signing was attended by Prime Minister Andrej Plenković, Oleg Butković, Minister of the Sea, Transport and Infrastructure, Rijeka Mayor Marko Filipović, Deputy Prefect Vojko Braut, Danish Ambassador to Croatia Ole Henrik Frijs-Madsen and representatives of numerous companies and institutions.
+The signing was attended by Prime Minister Andrej Plenković, Oleg Butković, Minister of the Sea, Transport and Infrastructure, the Mayor of Rijeka Marko Filipović, the Deputy Prefect of Primorje-Gorski Kotar County Vojko Braut, Danish Ambassador to Croatia Ole Henrik Frijs-Madsen and representatives of numerous companies and institutions.